Beta

 Is there going to be a mobile app for Couchers.org on both iOS and Android?

 Yes, mobile apps are critical for all travel platforms.
-We will first be implementing our web app as a prototype, then creating native apps for iOS and Android.
+We are currently working on our web app, but will be creating native apps for iOS and Android as we progress.

 How will you prevent this platform from ever becoming a for-profit like Couchsurfing™ did?